 To find your break-even point, you first need to know your contribution margin, or your revenue minus your variable costs.
 To calculate your contribution margin percentage, divide your contribution margin by your total revenue.

 Calculate the break-even point using three distinct variables to determine how many items you need to sell to make a profit.

 - Fixed costs such as rent or labour costs.

 - Variable costs, which are costs that fluctuate such as sales volume, such as raw materials for products.

-The formula is:
+The formula to calculate your break-even point is:

 Break-even point in units = fixed costs / (price – variable cost)

-For example, assume a company has $15,000 fixed costs for the month, sells a widget for $25, and each widget costs $5 to manufacture.
-The break-even point in units for the month is:
+For example, you have $15,000 of fixed costs for the month.
+You sell a widget for $25, and each widget costs $5 to manufacture in terms of variable costs.

 $15,000 / ($25 – $5) = $15,000 / $20 = 750 units